oneapi-src/level-zero-spec/include/core/INTRO.md

     + or any combination of the above

 ## Common Driver
-The common driver determines which other device drivers need to be loaded, based on which device types are present in the system.
+The Level-Zero common driver determines which other device drivers need to be loaded, based on which device types are present in the system.
 The common driver may be bypassed entirely if there is only one device driver needed.
 If the common driver is required, then it may implement specific APIs (such as memory allocation) and use private DDIs for notifying device drivers of these events.

-## Device Driver
+## Device Drivers
-The device driver(s) implement device-specific APIs.
+The Level-Zero device driver(s) are loaded using a _xe_vendor_type.dll_ (windows) / _xe_vendor_type.so_ (linux);
+where _vendor_ and _type_ are names chosen by the device vendor.
+For example, Intel GPUs use the name: "xe_intc_gpu".

 ## <a name="v0">Validation Layer</a>
 The validation layer provides an optional capability for application developers to enable additional API validation while maintaining minimal driver implementation overhead.